 This version is more available in the US.
 The leaves are mild tasting and spoon shaped.
 The stems are green instead of white.
 It can get slimy if overcooked, but can be substituted for true bok choy.

 Bok choy is a great source of vitamin C, which can help with iron absorption.
 Iron is a key nutrient for kids.
-Bok choy is also a good source of vitamin A and vitamin K.
+Bok choy is also a good source of vitamin A and vitamin K. It is also a non-dairy source of calcium.

 How to Store Bok Choy